How to Register for Summer Camp

 Finding your favorite counselors!

-Finally, we have a new registration provider this year which will allow you to sign up multiple campers in one session rather than one at a time.
-We are getting familiar with the new system now and will have a team of staff on hand to be available on the opening day of registration to help you by email or over the phone if you run into problems.
+One parent can sign up multiple campers at a time when they register, rather than one at a time.
+We will have a team of staff on hand the opening weekend of registration to help you by email or phone.
 Please be patient with us if you run into problems, we sincerely want to help you as fast as we can.

 What happens if I get on a waitlist?